Market Insights · Last updated 2 June 2026

 • Gibraltar building stock is unusually varied: Victorian-era Crown-built properties, mid-century estates, and modern post-2000 builds all require different scrutiny

-• Key issues specific to Gibraltar: damp and condensation (sea air), corrosion of metal fixtures, structural movement on Rock-carved foundations
+• Key issues specific to Gibraltar: damp and condensation from sea air, corrosion of metal fixtures, structural movement on Rock-carved foundations

-• Your mortgage lender will require a valuation; this is NOT a survey
+• Your mortgage lender will require a valuation report; this is not the same as a condition survey

 What Types of Survey Are Available?